CrowdStrike/terraform-provider-crowdstrike/docs/resources/data_protection_sensitivity_label.md

 ### Required

+- `label_provider` (String) Source system that provides the sensitivity label.
+- `name` (String) Canonical name of the sensitivity label.
+- `synced` (Boolean) Whether the sensitivity label is synchronized from the upstream label provider.

+### Optional

 - `co_authoring` (Boolean) Whether co-authoring is enabled for the sensitivity label.
 - `display_name` (String) Human-readable display name of the sensitivity label.
+When omitted, the API falls back to the label name.
 - `external_id` (String) External identifier for the sensitivity label in the upstream label provider.
-- `label_provider` (String) Source system that provides the sensitivity label.
-- `name` (String) Canonical name of the sensitivity label.
 - `plugins_configuration_id` (String) Plugin configuration identifier associated with the sensitivity label provider.
-- `synced` (Boolean) Whether the sensitivity label is synchronized from the upstream label provider.

 ### Read-Only